acraevschi/prop_hazards_verbs/README.md

 To proceed with the code, create a new Anaconda environment with `python=3.11`.
 You can do that by calling `conda create -n <ENV_NAME> python=3.11`.
 After which, you should activate the environment with `conda activate <ENV_NAME>` and install `R=4.4`.
 For the latter, call `conda install -c conda-forge r-base=4.4`.
 Finally, you should be able to install RStan by calling `conda install -c conda-forge r-rstan` and this should take care of C++ toolchain too.

+Windows users can create new environment from `requirements.txt`, I will explore how to make it available to Mac, as well.